abhishek7h/chirpyblog/_tabs/about.md

 # Hey, I'm Abhishek Hari

 I'm a passionate writer and poet.
 I like to immerse myself in words, occasionally in code, too.
 Also interested in AI, football and music.
-I’m also a columnist for [MTK News](https://mtknews.studio/author/abhishek).
 You can find some of my poems [here](https://abhishekhari.com/poems).

 ## My Love For Literature